tetzank/homepage/content/posts/self-made-karaoke.md

 </video>
 {{< / highlight >}}

-You can try it out below, if you have javascript enabled.
+You can try it out the video file below, if you have JavaScript enabled in your browser.

 {{< plain >}}
 <hr/>